mlhartme/stool/client/documentation.md

 #### Stool Server Configuration

-The following environment variables can be used to configure Stool server.
-This is usually done by adjusting `$STOOL_HOME/server/server.yml`.
+The following environment variables can be used to configure Stool server in `$STOOL_HOME/server/server.yml`.

 * **ADMIN**